NeymarJohn/grpc_working/doc/interop-test-descriptions.md

       }
     }
     ```

-The client attaches custom metadata with the following keys and values:
+ 2. The client attaches custom metadata with the following keys and values:

     ```
     key: "x-grpc-test-echo-initial", value: "test_initial_metadata_value"
     key: "x-grpc-test-echo-trailing-bin", value: 0xababab
     ```
- 2. Client repeats step 1. with FullDuplexCall instead of UnaryCall.

-Asserts:
+    to a FullDuplexCall with request:

+    ```
+    {
+      response_type: COMPRESSABLE
+      response_size: 314159
+      payload:{
+        body: 271828 bytes of zeros
+      }
+    }
+    ```

+    and then half-closes

+Client asserts:
 * call was successful
-* metadata with key `"x-grpc-test-echo-initial"` and value `"test_initial_metadata_value"`is received in the initial metadata.
+* metadata with key `"x-grpc-test-echo-initial"` and value
+  `"test_initial_metadata_value"`is received in the initial metadata for calls
+  in Procedure steps 1 and 2.
-* metadata with key `"x-grpc-test-echo-trailing-bin"` and value `0xababab` is received in the trailing metadata.
+* metadata with key `"x-grpc-test-echo-trailing-bin"` and value `0xababab` is
+  received in the trailing metadata for calls in Procedure steps 1 and 2.

 ### status_code_and_message

-This test verifies unary calls succeed in sending messages, and propagates back
+This test verifies unary calls succeed in sending messages, and propagate back
 status code and message sent along with the messages.

 Server features: